The dates need revising but all these are still relevant events.

 Look carefully and you can see some Harriers!

-The Harriers contingent a couple of years ago.
+The Harriers contingent a few years ago.
 Google images of the race and you’ll see plenty of Harriers black and red!

 Jubilee Race Series, registration at Rivington Village Club